Working to document and protect women’s land rights

 Cadasta partnered with Badabon Sangho to document, secure, and protect women’s land rights in southern Bangladesh.
 Badaban’s mission is to build the capacity of disadvantaged, vulnerable, and socially excluded peoples, especially women and girls, to improve their livelihoods and address other socio-economic issues using participatory approaches.
 By partnering with Cadasta, Badabon staff were trained to collect and map property rights data using Cadasta’s tools and platform.
 Equipped with Cadasta’s tools and training, Badabon staff are now able to survey households to determine and document land held by women in the region.

 “Youth volunteers are helping women landowners identify their land parcels to better understand their land ownership documentation, which is important for women’s empowerment.
-Training provided by Cadasta helped the youth volunteers with knowledge that enabled them to map their land using the GeoODK app.
+Training provided by Cadasta helped the youth volunteers with knowledge that enabled them to map their land.
 The prepared map will help the women landowners secure their land rights.”

 “We would like to prepare a database of all the single women landowners of the project area and provide a map of their land so that they can use it to protect their property.
 Cadasta helped us a lot to achieve our goal with their technical knowledge on mapping and by storing the surveyed information in their platform.
 I am hopeful that with Cadasta’s help we can come to a solution for the problems that single women landowner’s face in Bangladesh.”